COVID-19 Resources for the 2021-22 School Year

 Students who exhibit any symptoms of illness will need to be picked up from school, and the respective decision tree protocols as outlined below will be implemented.

 We are working with MCOE, MHHS, and CDPH to provide onsite testing opportunities for symptomatic students and staff.
-All parents/guardians and staff have been informed how to get, administer, and report the results related to the pilot testing program.
+All parents/guardians and staff have been informed about how to get, administer, and report the results related to the testing program.

 RVSD has complied with all Public Health Orders regarding vaccinations and vaccination status verification.
 All required reportable data has been posted on the District website by October 1, 2021, and will be updated as required by Marin County Public Health.